debrouwere/yaml2json/README.md

 There's no dearth of YAML parsers and YAML to JSON converters.
 This command-line utility was built to handle YAML files that contain multiple documents, data and text mixed together.
 It's great for working with the frontmatter-plus-content format that static site generators almost universally depend on.

 Install with `npm install yaml-to-json -g`.

-Basic usage is simply `yaml2json <file>`.
+Basic usage is simply `yaml2json <file ...>`.
+It is also possible to convert an entire directory (and its subdirectories) at once, using `yaml2json <directory> --output <destination>`.

 For an overview of all available command-line flags, use `yaml2json --help` or read on!

 ### Text detection